Course Project

 2. Background: In a few paragraphs (and a figure if relevant), provide the necessary background information so a classmate could understand your project

-6. Responsible computing: Consider, and if relevant, address any ethical, societal, or environmental implications of your project.
+5. Ethical, Social, and Legal Implications: Consider, and if relevant, address any ethical, societal, or environmental implications of your project.

 Your poster only has so much space, so you will need to be concise and make deliberate choices about what is most important to include.
 Use figures and bullet points where possible (a poster is not a report and so does not need to be written in prose).
 In many cases, what appears on the poster will be a distillation of more detailed explanations found in your notebooks, data/model cards, etc.